 The first inequality was Cauchy-Schwarz (Lemma 12, Part II), and the second was Lipschitzness of g.
-The third inequality was Young's, and the last used strong convexity of $\varphi$ (Fact 5, Part III).
+The third inequality was Young's, and the last used strong convexity of φ (Fact 5, Part III). \square

 To give an example of when Lemma 7 is useful, note that it generalizes the setting of smooth convex optimization (Section 5, Part II).
-In particular, if f is L-smooth and $\varphi$ is strongly convex (both in $\|\cdot\|$ ), then $\mathbf{g} = \nabla f$ is relatively Lipschitz in $\varphi$ by Lemma 7 and hence mirror prox applies.
+In particular, if f is L-smooth and φ is strongly convex (both in $\|\cdot\|$), then $g = \nabla f$ is relatively Lipschitz in φ by Lemma 7 and hence mirror prox applies.
 We remark that mirror prox is typically analyzed under the assumptions in Lemma 7 (as was done in [Nem04], where it was introduced), but (20) is a weaker condition which also suffices (see the proof of Theorem 1).
-This weakening becomes important in certain applications [She17, CST21].
+This weakening becomes important in certain applications, as was observed in [She17, CST21], one of which appears in Section 4.